jdeines/Deines_etal_2019_LEMA/README.md

 * `data/tabular/causalImpact_summaries_05-20_20181018.csv`: formatted output from pumping/water table causalImpact analyses (code/00.10_analyses_PumpingAndWaterLevels.Rmd)
 * `data/GIS/boundaries`: GIS polygon files for the study regions (Sheridan 6 boundary, our control, and the buffered study region)

+Additional intermediate data files are included as well.
+See processing scripts for details.

 ### Scripts

 * Code to produce the derived data from raw data sources (`code/data_preparation` folder).